What is a shrew?

 This is not an uncommon question.
 Many people mistakenly think the shrew is a type of field mouse; others assume it is a kind of mole, and still others a form of squirrel.
 Perhaps the confusion comes from the fact that shrews are so tiny and quick that it is difficult to get a good look at them in the wild.
 In fact, the shrew is a tiny mammal of the sorex order, distantly related to the mole, yet distinct from it.
 Although its resembles a long-nosed mouse because of its elongated snout, the shrew is not a rodent, and is in fact not even related to rodents.
 Unlike rodents, shrews have very sharp, spike-like teeth.
 Shrews are very tiny; most shrews are smaller than a mouse.

-Michigan is home to several kinds of shrews, such as the masked shrew, the water shrew (one of the few mammals in Michigan that live exclusively in wetland habitats), the pygmy shrew, and the Northern short tail shrew.
+Colorado is home to several kinds of shrews, such as the masked shrew, the water shrew (one of the few mammals in Colorado that live exclusively in wetland habitats), the pygmy shrew, and the Northern short tail shrew.
 Of these, the Northern short tail shrew is by far the most common.
 Shrews are insectivores, feeding off of small insects, worms, centipedes, snails, slugs, and woodlice.
 Shrews live underground, but will travel above ground and can frequently be seen scurrying through tunnel-like runways in the grass.
 The are constantly on the move and are constantly eating.

 Due to their small eyes and poor eye sight, shrews rely on their sense of hearing and smell to locate prey and avoid larger predators, of which it has many: owls, hawks, weasels and snakes all feed on the shrew.
 Cats will also kill shrews, but usually do not eat them due to foul-tasting glands in the shrew’s skin which give it an unpleasant smell.